-- To enquire into complaints and queries of students and to advise them or direct them to the relevant persons - To advise students regarding the organization and planning of trips - To supervise the collection of monies from students within the faculty premises - To facilitate the activities of student organisations, such as meetings with guest speakers, dramas, films, etc. - To advice the Vice-Chancellor regarding student welfare activities or personal problems they may face during their stay in the Faculty.
-Even in the absence of any problems, students are expected to meet their Advisors at least once in three months and inform them of their progress in the faculty.
-If a student finds that his / her Advisor is on long leave, he should inform the Asst Registrar, so that another Advisor may be appointed.
+- To enquire into complaints and queries of students and to advise them or direct them to the relevant persons - To advise students regarding the organization and planning of trips - To supervise the collection of money from students within the faculty premises - To facilitate the activities of student organisations, such as meetings with guest speakers, dramas, films, etc. - To advice the Vice-Chancellor regarding student welfare activities inform them of their progress in the faculty.
+If a student finds that his / her mentor is on long leave, he should inform the Head of Department so that another Advisor may be appointed.

-Student advisors
+Student mentors

-An academic staff member is appointed as a Student Advisor for every student in the Faculty of Medicine, to help students with any academic
+An academic staff member is appointed as a Student mentor for every student in the Faculty of Medicine, to help students with any academic or personal problems they may face during their stay in the Faculty.
+Even in the absence of any problems, students are expected to meet their mentor during the designated time or when necessary, and